ngtranminhtuan/classifier/README.md

 + unchecked/98c19fd0227f5b20810eb28cfab18dba.png
 + unchecked/be39967bbaf41b4e6617da73e5ebccad.png

-### If I remove this image, Accuracy will be higher, but in this phase, I'll hold to training.
+### IF I REMOVE THESE IMAGES, Accuracy will be higher, but in this phase, I'll hold to training.
 We can add more data, or use another backbone model to learn these features.

 Preprocessing and Augmentation: I split datasets into train/val folders for train and evaluation.
 ``` bash